 The period between October and March in an annual training plan (ATP), for most athletes, is the period I’ve come to understand (as both a coach and an athlete) where we need to “train in order to train.”
 We need to keep moving in the right direction during this time to strengthen our bodies, work on weaknesses, and maintain a certain baseline fitness.
 By doing so, when springtime arrives we are ready to tackle our race-specific training and we are not starting from zero, but rather from a place of being fit and strong.
 This is how breakthroughs are achieved—and this is also why it’s so important to get things right at this time of year.
-Instead of naming it the off-season, I prefer calling to our ‘Training to Train’ time and here’s why it’s important to plan yours and get ready for a strong season in 2021.
-Even if we can’t know exactly what that season will look like, you’ll find motivation in laying out some structure toward a hopeful 2021 season.
+Instead of naming it the off-season, I prefer calling to our ‘Training to Train’ time and here’s why it’s important to plan yours and get ready for a strong season next year.

 You simply cannot jump into your race-specific training next spring thinking you will be able to hit the ground running at the same level unless you invest time over the next few months into your training.
 Our bodies just don’t work that way.
 I like the analogy of an airport runway: if a plane has a longer runway, it’s easier to take off.
 The same can be said for a triathlete.
 If you have worked on building up endurance and speed during your ‘Training to Train’ period, you will most likely have a better handle on what you can accomplish during race-specific training.
 And, you could go about it without pushing toward unrealistic goals, in an unrealistic time-frame.
 At the very least in the off-season, you should be working on your weaknesses.